Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Cash flow to make repayments

 What if I don’t have collateral?

-You don’t need to have collateral to seek a business loan.
+You don’t necessarily need to have collateral to get a business loan.
 Unsecured business loans are based on your business’s financial health rather than collateral.

 - Ongoing fees.
 Monthly or annual fees may be charged on an unsecured business cash loan, as well as direct deposit fees.